 On appeal, the Betal parties challenge the court's finding, as a matter of law, of no attorney-client relationship with Hedinger regarding the Centennial claim.
-They also urge that if we find an attorney-client relationship, we should determine failure the complaint Hedinger's to answer malpractice.
+They also urge that if we find an attorney-client relationship, we should determine Hedinger's failure to answer the complaint constitutes malpractice.
 In its cross-appeal, Hedinger defends the court's finding as to the absence of an attorney-client relationship and alternatively asserts that summary judgment was appropriately granted because of the Betal parties' inability to demonstrate a breach of the standard of care and proximately caused damages.